SofaComplianceRobotics/docs-support/blog/2025-06-sofa-robotics-realease-v25.06.md

 ## Highlights

 You can now try sofa-robotics for MacOS !
-Download it with emio-labs or on [GitHub](https://github.com/SofaComplianceRobotics/SofaGLFW/tree/robotics).
+Download it with Emio Labs or on [GitHub](https://github.com/SofaComplianceRobotics/SofaGLFW/tree/robotics).

 ## Other changes

-- Fixes some display issues that were appiring on some computer
+- Fixes some display issues (appearing on some computers)
 - Fixes reload simulation (with python arguments) and add the short cut `ctrl+r`
 - Adds options menu to the `Windows>Program>StartMove` block
 - The `Display Options` window has been moved to `View>Viewport`